-As defined by the Carl D. Perkins Act, funds must be expended only for CTE programs, services, and activities that align to high-need, high-wage, and in-demand industry sectors or occupations.
+As defined by the Carl D. Perkins Act, funds must be expended only for CTE programs, services, and activities.
 All aspects of use of Perkins V funds must be supported by data and the district/college must have the capacity to measure improvement resulting from the use of Perkins V funds.
 For the 2020-21 Perkins V, the CSDE is requiring the following:

 - A portion of Perkins V funds must be used to improve performance levels in any core indicator area that a CTE program has failed to meet minimum levels for the prior academic year.
-For example, if the postsecondary institution has low performance in percentage of concentrators in CTE programs and programs of study that lead to nontraditional fields the institution must use the funds to improve this core indicator; - Secondary schools with College Career Pathways (CCP) programs must allocate a minimum of 5% to fulfill the CCP Program, preferably towards professional development for high school faculty with the affiliated community college faculty; - Postsecondary institutions must spend a minimum of \$20,000 for CCP; - Programs must have a CTE two-course sequence, with the exception of a course that leads to a certification, in order to fund any expenditures in a Perkins V Connecticut CTE Career Clusters, pathway or program area.
+For example, if the district/community college has low performance in percentage of concentrators in CTE programs and programs of study that lead to nontraditional fields the district/community college must use the funds to improve this core indicator; - Secondary schools with College Career Pathways (CCP) programs must allocate a minimum of 5% to fulfill the CCP Program, preferably towards professional development for high school faculty with the affiliated community college faculty; - Community colleges must spend a minimum of \$20,000 for CCP; - Programs must have a CTE two-course sequence, with the exception of a course that leads to a certification, in order to fund any expenditures in a Perkins V Connecticut CTE Career Clusters, pathway or program area.
 Academic courses do not count as part of the two-course sequence.
 Single course "programs" cannot receive funding, with exception noted above.
-However, expenses for developing the second course may be funded for curriculum development and faculty collaboration over the course of 2020-21 and may include funding equipment, supplies, or other related expenditures.
+However, expenses for developing the second course may be funded for curriculum development and faculty collaboration over the course of 2020-21 but cannot include funding equipment, supplies, or other related expenditures.
 The second course must be in place for students in the 2021-22 school year; - CTE advisory boards must be active, meet at least twice a year and include business and industry partners.
-Evidence of advisory board activity should be provided in the 2020-21 school year; and
+Evidence of advisory board activity should be provided in the 2020-21 school year; and - Priority funding must be given to programs that lead to an industry-recognized credential, certificate, or associate degree for high-skill, high-wage, and/or in-demand industry sectors or occupations careers and/or for closing performance gaps within special populations.

-ED 114 FISCAL YEAR 2021 STATUS:
+ED 114 FISCAL YEAR 2021 BUDGET FORM STATUS: